Find schools that offer these popular programs

 - Art History

 - Metal and Jewelry Art

-Fantasy artists create in a number of media where the subject is the fantastic.
+Fantasy artists produce work in a number of mediums where the subject is the fantastic.
 Their work might portray swords and sorcery, mythical beings or persons, and otherworldly subjects such as alien landscapes and creatures.
 Fantasy art professionals use their imaginations, their artistic skills, and information about mythology and fantasy to create a visual representation of a fantastic creature or world.

 No formal education is required for a career as a fantasy artist, but art classes are usually part of the equation to improve skills to a professional level.
 Depending on the medium, classes in drawing, painting, sculpting, and calligraphy can all be useful.
 A background in mythology, anatomy, astronomy, botany, or zoology could also be important to help a fantasy artist create scenes and creatures that appear more believable to the viewer.